Dec. 29, 2020

-Keep Letter Carriers safe as they deliver the mail
+Keep Letter Carriers safe as they deliver mail

-ILLINOIS/WISCONSIN — With the recent blizzard blanketing the surrounding areas, the Postal Service is reminding customers to clear snow and ice from sidewalks, stairs and mailboxes, to help letter carriers deliver the mail.
+To help letter carriers deliver mail, the Postal Service is asking customers to clear snow and ice from sidewalks, stairs and mailboxes.

-“Snow and ice make delivery dangerous and slow,” said postal spokesperson Sean Hargadon.
-“Maintaining a clear path to the mail box – including steps, porches, walkways and street approach – will help letter carriers maintain consistent delivery service and help them get those cards and packages delivered in time for the holidays.”
+“Snow and ice make delivery dangerous and slow,” said Springfield IL Postmaster Israel Hilton.
+“Maintaining a clear path to the mailbox – including steps, porches, walkways and street approach – will help letter carriers maintain consistent delivery service.”

 The Postal Service receives no tax dollars for operating expenses and relies on the sale of postage, products and services to fund its operations.